-University housing has something for everyone!
+University Housing has something for everyone!
 First-year students enjoy living in traditional residence halls throughout campus, and upper-class students can select from traditional and renovated residence halls, suites, and apartments.
-No matter what residence area becomes your home at Penn State University Park, you’ll be within walking distance to dining facilities, computer labs, and classrooms.
+Graduate and students with families will find White Course Apartments a convenient option.

-Nittany Apartments houses upper-class, undergraduate students in two- and four-bedroom garden apartments and four-bedroom townhouse apartments.
-Each apartment accommodates four single students of the same gender.
-Nittany Hall offers a four-person suite, with two double bedrooms and a shared bathroom.
+- Nittany Apartments houses upper-class, undergraduate students in two- and four-bedroom garden apartments and four-bedroom townhouse apartments.
+Each apartment accommodates four single students of the same gender, and features a living room and kitchen.

-White Course Apartments are located on the west-end of campus and provides a convenient and comfortable apartment complex for undergraduate and graduate students, as well as students with families.
+- White Course Apartments are located on the west-end of campus and provides a convenient and comfortable apartment complex for undergraduate and graduate students, as well as students with families.

 - Graduate students and students with families interested in living at White Course should visit our Graduate and Family Housing page for additional information.